Dr. Leon Wortham

 Brain Stereotactic Canal

 The Todd-Wells stereotaxic guide was used in this procedure.
 The scalp entry point was infiltrated with 1% lidocaine with 1:100,000 epinephrine and a 1 cm incision were made.
 SeraSeal™ was applied and achieved hemostasis within 1-2 seconds.
 The arc system was attached to the base ring on the patient.
 A long 4.5 mm twist drill bit was used to make the craniotomy on the left side of the patient, at the coronal suture in the sagittal plane of the ipsilateral pupil.
 The twist drill guide tube in the arc slide bushing was exchanged for a 2.7 mm guide tube.
 A B-gauge cannula was then advanced to a depth of 7 cm at the skin-edge, toward the medial canthus of the ipsilateral eye and anterior to the targus.
-A blunt stylet was removed, and the biopsy forceps was advanced to the predetermined set point and biopsies obtained.Read More
+A blunt stylet was removed, and the biopsy forceps was advanced to the predetermined set point and biopsies obtained.Different samples were taken by advancing the probe slightly and by rotating the direction of cup opening and closing.
+SeraSeal™ was applied to the biopsy sites, arresting the cerebral capillaries in 1-2 seconds at each site.
+Aspiration for drainage and fluid analysis were taken.
+Tissue samples were sent to the pathologist.
+The incision was closed with a single monofilament suture.Read More

 Gastroenterology Subtotal Gastrectomy